How soon can I ease back into fitness?

 We offer a variety of class types.
 We recommend reading the class descriptions before registering.

-What will my baby be doing during class?
+What will my baby be doing during an INDOOR class?

 How do I register for a class?